-You can’t talk about midcentury modern furniture without mentioning the Womb chair.
+You can’t talk about midcentury modern furniture without mentioning the classic Womb lounge chair and ottoman combo.
 The iconic chair helped pave the way for MCM design in America and changed the way we thought about lounge chairs.

 The History of the Womb Chair

 In 1946, Florence Knoll – the famed architect and designer who put mid-century modernism on the map in the US – sent out an important request.
 She wanted a chair that felt like a “basket full of pillows.”

 Specifically, Knoll wanted a chair that she could curl up or sit sideways in.
 She was sick of “long and narrow” lounge chairs, and wanted a chair that offered the ultimate in comfort.

 Ero Saarinen answered the call, and the Womb lounge chair was born.
 Fast-forward 70 years, and the chair is still beloved by fans of comfort and midcentury modern design.